shaylchetty/Hidden_Picture/README.md

 This was my first computer science project (excuding visual programming of course!).

-Coded as the final project for my 9th grade Alice and Java course
+Coded as the final project for 9th grade Alice and Java course